No form of government, no powerful leader, no set of laws, and no group of social programs will fix our shattered world.

 Man is a magnificent and tortured creature.
 He is capable of the brilliance of Newton, the dedication of Paul, and the courage of Shackleton.
 He is also capable of the stupidity of the Three Stooges, the wavering of Congress, and the cowardice of Pontius Pilate.
 The same race that produced Washington and Lincoln also produced Mao Tse Tung and Shaka Zulu.
+We are industrious and lazy, courageous and cowardly, selfless and selfish, and clear headed and confused.
 The Bible has much to say about the character of man.

 1. He was made in the image of God (Genesis 1:27).
 The exact nature of that image is controversial but surely involves intelligence, emotion, will.
 It may involve the tripartite nature of man, including body, soul and spirit (1 Thessalonians 5:23, Hebrews 4:12).